kingnido/miniredis/README.md

 ##### `zadd <key:string> <score:int> <member:string>`

-adds a member with score to set for key create a set for key, if key does not exist if member is updated, it will be placed in the proper position according to the new score returns error if value for key is not a set
+adds a member with score to set for key create a set for key, if key does not exist if member is updated, it will be placed in the proper position according to the new score returns error if value for key is not a set. in success return OK.

 ##### `zcard <key:string>`